ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 }
 ```

-Finally we can set up the directory path where the inference results on the test set will be saved.
+Finally, we can set up the directory path where the inference results on the test set will be saved.
 This is not used during the training process but will be necessary when doing inference (see next section).
 ```commandline
 {